Insights

 Can I become a private lender without a licence?

-How can Burke Lawyers help private lenders?
+How can Burke Lawyers help private lenders? <h3>

-If you’re a private lender and unsure of your position or your next course of action in regard to applying for a licence we can assist you.
-Two of our senior lawyers and firm principals Meghan Warren and Kristy Muhlhan have over 23 years of experience between them in banking, finance, commercial and construction industries.
-For tailored legal advice and guidance on all of your banking and finance requirements please contact either Meghan or Kristy via phone on +61 3 9833 8588 or email our team here.
+Two of our senior lawyers and firm principals Meghan Warren and Kristy Muhlhan have over 20 years of experience between them.
+For tailored legal advice and guidance on all of your banking and finance requirements please contact Kristy or Meghan via phone on +61 3 9833 8588 or email HERE.

 I would like to receive Burke Lawyers Newsletters